MeenaAru/AWS-Cloud/Cloud Concepts.md

 ## Infrastructure as a Service (IaaS)
 Contains the basic building blocks for Cloud IT and typically provide access to networking features, computers (virtual or on dedicated hardware), and data storage space.
-Infrastructure as a Service provides you with the highest level of flexibility and management control over your IT resources and is most similar to existing IT resources that many IT departments and developers are familiar with today.
+Infrastructure as a Service provides you with the highest level of flexibility and management control over your IT resources and is most similar to existing IT resources that many IT departments and developers are familiar with today. eg. EC2,S3

 ## Platform as a Service (PaaS)
 Removes the need for your organization to manage the underlying infrastructure (usually hardware and operating systems) and allows you to focus on the deployment and management of your applications.
 This helps you be more efficient as you don’t need to worry about resource procurement, capacity planning, software maintenance, patching, or any of the other undifferentiated heavy lifting involved in running your application.
 A common example of a PaaS platform is the AWS Elastic Beanstalk service.
-Developers simply upload their application, and Elastic Beanstalk automatically handles the deployment details of capacity provisioning, load balancing, auto-scaling, and application health monitoring.
+Developers simply upload their application, and Elastic Beanstalk automatically handles the deployment details of capacity provisioning, load balancing, auto-scaling, and application health monitoring. eg. ElasticBeanstalk

 ##  Software as a Service(SaaS)
 provides you with a completed product that is run and managed by the service provider.
 In most cases, people referring to Software as a Service are referring to end-user applications.
 With a SaaS offering you do not have to think about how the service is maintained or how the underlying infrastructure is managed; you only need to think about how you will use that particular piece software.
 A common example of a SaaS application is web-based email where you can send and receive email without having to manage feature additions to the email product or maintaining the servers and operating systems that the email program is running on.

+## Container as a Service (CaaS)
+Is a form of container-based virtualization in which container engines, orchestration and the underlying compute resources are delivered to users as a service from a cloud provider. eg. AWS ECS

+## Function as a Service (FaaS)
+It provides a platform allowing customers to develop, run, and manage application functionalities without the complexity of building and maintaining the infrastructure. eg Aws Lambda

 ## AWS Auto Scaling
 Is the feature that automates the process of adding/removing server capacity (based on demand).
 Autoscaling allows you to reduce your costs by automatically turning off resources that aren’t in use.
 On the other hand, Autoscaling ensures that your application runs effectively by provisioning more server capacity if required.